London to Istanbul: Epic Journey

 Founded as Byzantium around 660 BC, Istanbul has been one of the most significant cities in the history of Western civilisation.
 Little wonder then that there is a huge wealth of historic monuments to see.
 For the perfect introduction to Istanbul’s history, the best place to head for is the magnificent Hagia Sofia, built as a Greek Orthodox basilica, briefly a Roman Catholic Cathedral, for five-hundred years a mosque, and then from 1935, a secular museum.
 You can also grab a bargain in the colourful Grand Bazaar, but be prepared to haggle over a glass of apple tea!

-Enjoy some further free time in Istanbul before making your way to the airport for a flight back to London Heathrow.
+Enjoy some further free time in Istanbul before making your way to the airport for a flight back to the UK (not included).

 TMR RECOMMENDS: Why not extend your holiday and travel further into Turkey?
 For example, we can look at rail travel to Cappadocia with its visually arresting fairy chimneys (pictured).
 Please call for details.